The Mission of Hopkins County Schools

 Remember Your Why Award

-Hopkins County Schools wants to recognize employees for good deeds and kindness shown to others.
+Hopkins County Schools wants to recognize employees and students for good deeds and kindness shown to others.
 Remember Your Why Award winners may be nominated by any district stakeholder, including staff, students, parents, and community members.
 The nomination form is available at www.hopkins.kyschools.us/RememberYourWhy.

 Michael Powers, a math teacher at James Madison Middle School, was honored with the Remember Your Why Award at the Board of Education meeting on Sept.
 19. He is described as always going above and beyond.
 He is an excellent math teacher and also drives a school bus in the afternoons.
 He developed a transportation sheet so his school can easily identify how students get home every day.
 He also uses his planning period to help students make sure they know their bus routes.
 One Friday while driving the bus, Mr. Powers said that one of the students was in need.
 He took extra time to make sure the student felt safe and made it home.
 The student told his principal how appreciative he was of Mr. Powers “going the extra mile.”

 Powers said his “why” is the following: “I want every student that I come in contact with to have a positive role model.
 My goal is to be a positive influence and make a difference in my students’ lives.”